peter88213/yw-cnv/README.md

 ## Features

-### Import from yw6/7 project

-Generate a "standard manuscript" formatted OpenDocument textfile from a yWriter 6/7 project.
+* Generate a "standard manuscript" formatted  __ODF text document (ODT)__  from an yWriter 6/7 project.

-* The document is placed in the same folder as the yWriter project.
-* Document's filename: `<yW project name>.odt`.
-* Only "used" chapters and scenes will be imported.
-* Regular chapter headings are assigned the paragraph style _Heading 2_ .
-* Headings of chapters beginning a new section are assigned the paragraph style _Heading 1_ .
-* The first paragraph of each scene is formatted as _Text body_ , all further paragraphs as _First line indent_ .
-* Text markup: Bold and italics are supported.
-Other formatting such as underline, strikethrough, alignment, or colored highlighting are lost.
-* yWriter's project variables and global variables are not supported.
-* Scene titles are converted to navigable comments.
-* Text passages embraced in slashes and asterisks like `/* this is a comment */` are converted to author's comments.

-### Proof reading

-#### Load yWriter 6/7 chapters and scenes into an OpenDocument file with chapter and scene markers.
+* Load yWriter 6/7 chapters and scenes into an OpenDocument file with chapter and scene markers for  __proof reading__  and writing back.

-* Please consider the following conventions:
-    * Text markup: Bold and italics are supported.
-Other formatting such as underline, strikethrough, alignment, or colored highlighting are lost.
-    * All chapters and scenes will be exported, whether "used" or "unused".

-* Back up your yWriter project and close yWriter before.
-* The proof read document is placed in the same folder as the yWriter project.
-* Document's filename: `<yW project name>_proof.odt`.
-* The document contains chapter `[ChID:x]` and scene `[ScID:y]` markers according to yWriter 5 standard.  __Do not touch lines containing the markers__  if you want to be able to reimport the document into yWriter.

-#### Write back the proofread scenes to the yWriter 6/7 project file.

-* The yWriter 6/7 project to rewrite must exist in the same folder as the document.
-* If both yw6 and yw7 project files exist, yw7 is rewritten.

-### World building lists

-* Character lists that can be edited in Office Calc and written back to yWriter format.
+* Generate a  __character list__  that can be edited in Office Calc and written back to yWriter format.

-* Location lists that can be edited in Office Calc and written back to yWriter format.
+* Generate a  __location list__  that can be edited in Office Calc and written back to yWriter format.

-* Item lists that can be edited in Office Calc and written back to yWriter format.
+* Generate an  __item list__  that can be edited in Office Calc and written back to yWriter format.

-You may change the sort order of the rows.
-You may also add or remove rows.
-New entities must get a unique ID.

-### Cross references

-An OpenDocument text file containing navigable cross references:
+* Generate an OpenDocument text file containing navigable  __cross references__ , such as scenes per character, characters per tag, etc.

-* Scenes per character,
-* scenes per location,
-* scenes per item,
-* scenes per tag,
-* characters per tag,
-* locations per tag,
-* items per tag.

-### Create a new yw7 project

-Generate a new yWriter 7 project from a work in progress or an outline.
+* Generate a new yWriter 7 project from a  __work in progress__  or an  __outline__ .

-* The new yWriter project is placed in the same folder as the document.
-* yWriter project's filename: `<document name>.yw7`.
-* Existing yWriter 7 projects will not be overwritten.

-#### Formatting a work in progress

-A work in progress has no third level heading.

-* _Heading 1_  -->  New chapter title (beginning a new section).
-* _Heading 2_  -->  New chapter title.
-* `* * *`  -->  Scene divider (not needed for the first scenes in a chapter).
-* All other text is considered to be scene content.

-#### Formatting an outline

-An outline has at least one third level heading.

-* _Heading 1_  -->  New chapter title (beginning a new section).
-* _Heading 2_  -->  New chapter title.
-* _Heading 3_  -->  New scene title.
-* All other text is considered to be chapter/scene description.
+You can find more information in the [help text](https://raw.githubusercontent.com/peter88213/yw-cnv/master/oxt/help/help.html).

 ## Download and install